timofeysie/acknowledge/Generics.md

 ...
 	List<String> listOne = Collections.emptyList();
 - This statement is expecting an instance of List<String>; this data type is the target type.
+- Alternatively, you could use a type witness and specify the value of T as follows:
+	List<String> listOne = Collections.<String>emptyList();

+# Upper Bounded Wildcards #
+	List<Number>
+is more restrictive than
+	List<? extends Number>
+because the former matches a list of type Number only, whereas the latter matches a list of type Number or any of its subclasses.
+- The following matches Foo and any subtype of Foo.
+The process method can access the list elements as type Foo: public static void process(List<? extends Foo> list) { /* ... */ }
+public static void process(List<? extends Foo> list) {
+    for (Foo elem : list) { /* ... */ }
+}